fred-ai-security/ai-security-assurance-labs/llm-operations/secure-rag-architecture-engineering.md

 - Retrieval of documents with injection patterns
 - Multi-turn escalation or behavior drift
 - Data exfiltration patterns
 - Chunks triggering unsafe outputs

+Telemetry generated here feeds directly into the LLM Monitoring & Telemetry (Engineering Edition) and the LLM Incident Response Playbook.

 Logs should track:
 - Query